 Due to privacy and confidentiality considerations, some jurisdictions don’t allow sharing information across borders.
-Limitations and restrictions in the international trade creates conducive environment for the criminal activities such as trade-based money laundering (TBML).
-Billions of dollars of illegal money is transferred through these trade transactions.
+Limitations and restrictions in international trade creates a conducive environment for criminal activities such as trade-based money laundering (TBML).
+Billions of dollars of illegal money are transferred through these trade transactions.

 With sums of that magnitude, it’s no surprise that TBML is highly sophisticated.
-And, as it hides its activities amongst massive volumes of legitimate trade, it’s difficult to uncover.
-Techniques such as under- or over-invoicing, falsifying documents, and misrepresenting financial transactions, are difficult to trace as they can involve multiple parties, jurisdictions and transactions.
+And, as it hides its activities among massive volumes of legitimate trade, it’s difficult to uncover.
+Techniques such as under- or over-invoicing, falsifying documents, and misrepresenting financial transactions, are difficult to trace as they can involve multiple transactions, parties, jurisdictions and even shell companies.

 There is no definite price for international transactions.
 Compliance officers assigned the role of uncovering TBML face a distinct lack of information for specifics that can help determine accurate pricing.
 Even if more information about the quality of the product is available, it’s difficult for compliance officers to be experts in the price variances of multiple industries.

-As International Trade grow bigger it creates larger opportunities for the Multinational Banks who will not want to burden legitimate trade but can’t afford to pay fines for the non compliance with AML Laws.
+As International Trade grows bigger it creates larger opportunities for the Multinational Banks who will not want to burden legitimate trade but can’t afford to pay fines for the non-compliance with AML Laws.

 In higher risk situations, an actual on-site visit can illuminate more information about the nature of the client.

-Few cases of Trade Based Money Laundering witnessed by the Indian Bankers suggest that in addition to learning the pricing one should know little bit more about the clients themselves.
-It is always helpful to know who are they doing business with?
+Bankers investigating the TBML cases often recommend that in addition to training, due diligence is an important aspect.
+It is always helpful to know who they are doing business with?
 Third party due diligence policies, screening and processes (Know Your Customers Customer or KYCC) are necessary to mitigate your risk.